theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.46
+- More fixes to scroll position restoring

 ## Version 0.9.45
 - Fixed some issues with scroll restoring
 - Markers with visible label and no description will not display tooltips